• Skip to primary navigation

 Some liver diseases are inherited (genetic) while others are acquired by other factors.
 Chronic liver failure is a serious condition in which the liver fails to perform most of its functions.
 This can be a life-threatening problem, and the patient may need a liver transplant to survive.

 A liver transplant involves replacing the diseased or damaged liver of the patient with a healthy liver from a donor – deceased or living.
-The liver has a unique ability to regenerate which makes living liver donation possible.
+The liver has a unique ability to regenerate, which makes living liver donation possible.
 A part of a liver from a matching living donor is taken and placed into the recipient’s body.

-The parts of the liver, inpatient as well as donor, grow to full size over time and performs all the normal functions.
+The parts of the liver, inpatient as well as donor, grow to full size over time and perform all the normal functions.
 The transplant has not only increased survival but also improved the quality of life of liver failure patients.

 It has good success and a patient satisfaction rate.
 With advancements in organ transplant technology, the liver transplant success rate has increased even more.
 The transplant can be a life-saving procedure for many people with end-stage liver failure.